ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ### Services and packages token

 The services and packages token extension point org.obeonetwork.m2doc.ide.services.register can be used to reference a set of [service classes](index.html#default-constructor) and packages using a token name.
-This token can be selected using &#171;Select tokens&#187; menu in the [template editor](index.html#template-editor).
+This token can be selected using &#171;Select tokens&#187; menu in the [template editor](index.html#template-editor) or the [Template properties wizard](index.html#template-properties-wizard).
 You can find an example of this extension point [here](https://github.com/ObeoNetwork/M2Doc/blob/master/tests/org.obeonetwork.m2doc.ide.tests/plugin.xml).

 ### Template registry